ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 1. The Individual has to select against which Pre-Registration Id the Appointment spot is being booked
 1. The system maps appointment slot with all the Pre-Registration Ids which are selected for Appointment Booking.
 1. If any Pre-Registration Id does not have Booking mapped, the user is notified if he wants to continue without booking
-1. An Individual at this stage may opt to search Registration center.
+1. An Individual at this stage may opt to search Registration Center.
 In this case the appointment -booking (Time Slot selected) done is removed
-1. An Individual can not  Re-book the Appointment if the appointment Booking is less than 48 hrs (configurable) from time of booking
+1. An Individual cannot  Re-book the Appointment if the appointment Booking is less than 48 hrs (configurable) from time of booking

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/pre-registration/pre-registration-re-booking-service.md)
 ## 2.5 Appointment Acknowledgement (PRID)
 1. An Acknowledgement is triggered after Successful completion of Pre-Registration (Booking an appointment)
-1. The acknowledgement contains the following information: Name, Pre-Registration Id, Age/DoB, Mobile Number, Email Id and Registration center Details, Appointment Date, Appointment Time)
+1. The acknowledgement contains the following information: Name, Pre-Registration Id, Age/DoB, Mobile Number, Email Id and Registration Center Details, Appointment Date, Appointment Time)

 ### 2.5.1 Download Acknowledgement
-Individual can Choose to print the Acknowledgement or can Download the Acknowledgement as PDF and print later
+Individual can choose to print the Acknowledgement or can Download the Acknowledgement as PDF and print later
 ### 2.5.2 Send Acknowledgement to Email/Phone
 The system sends an acknowledgement to the  applicant through SMS, Email and on-screens as per the details provided in Demographic details
 ## 2.6 Registration Client Services
 ### 2.6.1 Get Appointment for the Day
 1. An Individual logs in to the pre-registration system  and opts to Book Appointment for Pre-Registration Application or Modify Appointment
-1. The system presents a  list of Centers to the user to select the required Registration center
+1. The system presents a  list of Centers to the user to select the required Registration Center
 1. The Time selection with calendar days along with number of spots available per calendar day will be displayed
 1. Individual can select any of the calendar day which he\she wishes to Book Appointment.
 1. Time slots of 15 minutes each are displayed.
 1. Each time slot with Available spots will be displayed.
-1. The Individual can select a slot and proceed to Book Appointment or can go back to select another Registration center
+1. The Individual can select a slot and proceed to Book Appointment or can go back to select another Registration Center

 [**Link to design**](https://github.com/mosip/mosip/tree/master/docs/design/pre-registration)
 ### 2.6.2 Retrieve Application Data by PRID
-Upon receiving the Registration Center Id, Date Range (Start Date, End Date) for the List of Pre-Registrations, User Id(Registration Officer/Supervisor) from Registration client the Pre-Registration system processes the information.
+Upon receiving the Registration Center Id, Date Range (Start Date, End Date) for the List of Pre-Registrations, User Id (Registration Officer/Supervisor) from Registration client the Pre-Registration system processes the information.
 1. The system generates a Transaction Id
 1. The system then Fetches all the Pre-Registrations within the Date Range (Start Range, End Date) and for the Registration Center Id received and calculates the count of the Pre-Registration Ids being sent.
 1. The system sends the List of Pre-Registration Ids along with count of Pre-Registrations.
-1. The system receive the Pre-Registration Id/Ids for which Pre-Registration Data has to be sent.
+1. The system receives the Pre-Registration Id/Ids for which Pre-Registration Data has to be sent.
 1. The system sends the zip file per Pre-Registration Id consisting of Demo Data, Files, and Appointment Time.

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/pre-registration/pre-registration-data-sync.md)